landlord/landlord/README.md

 Thanks to @retronym, @dragos and @dotta for their contributions to the above.

 ## landlord
 `landlord` (the client) streams stdin to `landlordd` until it receives a response.
-The response yields the exit code from your program which will then cause `landlord` exit with the same response code.
+The response yields the exit code from your program which will then cause `landlord` to exit with the same response code.

 Any POSIX signals sent to `landlord` while it is waiting for a reply will be forwarded onto `landlordd` and are then received by your program.